-The future plans for the Trust include:
+The future plans for the Trust centre around:

 - i.
-Improving outcomes for students - ii.
-Continued development of governance and management processes and structures in light of experience over time - iii.
+Improving outcomes for students. - ii.
+Continuous improvement of the MAT estate including IT. - iii.
+Continued development of governance and management processes and structures in light of experience over time.

+iv.
 A continuous assessment of Trust viability.